top of page

 MUSIC : Renzo Djordan - Aleke

-Music inspired exclusively by African Musicians, as part of the 8th electronic album named " ODYSSEY pt II " with ethno and worldmusic influences, as musical travel diary from the 4 corners of the globe.
+Music inspired exclusively by African Musicians, as part of the 8th electronic album named " ODYSSEY pt II " with ethno and worldmusic influences, as musical travel diary from the 4 corners of the globe with a cultural approach.

 Music inspired by " Keep your head down " music film, 1984 french film commercially successful (+6M entries), many French César award nominations, directed by Michel Blanc filmmaker.
-A working class story located in Paris accompagnied by music of Xalam, an african music band from Dakar Senegal which combines traditional instruments with modern jazz & funk sounds as saxophone.
+A working class story from Paris to New-York.
+A film accompagnied by music of Xalam, an african music band from Dakar Senegal which combines traditional instruments with modern jazz & funk sounds as saxophone.
 Some members of this musical band collaborated with Youssou N'Dour and also invited to play percussions on Rolling Stones' 1983 album named Undercover :

 Another musical inspiration is the famous cameroonian saxophonist Manu Dibango and his banger " Soul Makossa ".
 He spent part of his career in Parisian jazz clubs and collaborated with artists like Miles Davis, Sting, John Lee and Hugh Masekela.
 Influenced by James brown and Fela Kuti, he produced brilliant style mixing jazz funk which led to it being covered by king of pop Mickeal Jackson in Thriller Album produced by Quincy Jones :